Creating a Sandbox Environment in Business Central

-Sign in to your production instance of the Business Central service.
+Sign in to your production instance of Business Central.

 Choose the icon, enter Sandbox Environment, and then choose the related link.